Aukštaitija (litterally: High Land) is an ethnographic region in the Northeast Lithuania.

 Unfortunately, neither the magnificient Radvila palace, nor the later manor owned by Russian general Tottleben (who fought in the Crimean War) survived to this day.
-The ruins of Tottleben manor and the exotic minaret he built as an observation tower in his private park are beyond the train station rails.
+The ruins of Tottleben manor and the exotic Turkish-inspired minaret he built as an observation tower in his private park are beyond the train station rails.

 Ukmergė (population 25 000) is a town on the highway Vilnius-Panevėžys.

 Destroyed by fire in year 1877 Ukmergė was swiftly rebuilt and remains a great reminder of that era.
 Its two floor homes that surround the central Kęstučio square are what have once adorned many small towns of Lithuania.
 North of the square is the small downtown where narrow streets still have cobbled surface and old advertisements invite to the shops of gone-by era.

 Two small but pretty Ukmergė's churches are east and west of the downtown.
 Eastern Saints Peter and Paul church (1820) is an interesting example of Neoclassical architecture.
 Western Neobysanthic Holy Trinity church was built as a Russian Orthodox church in 1869 on a ground nationalised from Catholic Piarist monastery.
 The church was transferred to Catholics in 1919.